noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 [No, no, I’d easily get tired after doing it for more than a minute.
 The muscles in my face are going to be a mess.
 My whole body would break down.
-So, Kaito-san, please give me a gentle massag—Gyyaaaahhh?!]
+So, Kaito-san, please give me a gentle massa—Gyyaaaahhh?!]

 [..........]